How to “Make It” as a Tattoo Artist

 I asked Kari if there was one thing she wished she knew five years ago.
 She said, “The sooner you can get your services looking professional the better.
 If you want to make it in the tattoo industry, you have to get organized”.

-Most tattoo artists are independent contractors, and so being responsible for communicating with clients and scheduling is an area where she said you’ll need to get professional.
+Most tattoo artists are independent contractors, and so being responsible for communicating with clients and appointment scheduling is an area where she said you’ll need to get professional.
 Kari confessed that many artists in the industry are are actually quite bad at replying to emails.
 Some will lose information, and some don’t even accept credit cards.
 Yikes!
 I was shocked to find out how disorganized things could get.

 Be organized = be your own boss